GUIDE FOR LANDLORDS TO OBTAINING POSSESSION OF RESIDENTIAL PROPERTY

 .
 If the proceedings are defended and become prolonged, further cost estimates will be given as the case proceeds.

 Heaven Estate Agent fixed fees for the following services:-

 Preparation and service of Section 8 Notice £100

 Preparation and service of Section 21 Notice £100

 Preparation and issue of accelerated proceedings £300

 Preparation and issue of normal possession proceedings £300

 In relation to normal proceedings, it is impossible to offer fixed fees once the proceedings have been issued.
 At the very least there will be a need for evidence in support of the claim and attendance for at least one Court hearing and these two steps can typically cost £500 to £700 plus VAT.
 If the proceedings are defended and become prolonged, further cost estimates will be given as the case proceeds.

 Part 2 – Squatters 1.

-Introduction Squatters, or trespassers as they are legally known, can vary from the innocent, to the opportunistic, to the highly organised.
+Introduction Squatters, or trespassers as they are legally known, can vary from the innocent to the opportunistic, to the highly organized.
 The difficulty and expense of removing them will often depend on which category the particular squatters fall into.
 This guide outlines some of the procedural mechanisms for removing squatters but specific legal advice on each particular case is always advisable.